goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/index.md

 No extra configuration is required.
 Simply select the Kerberos backend in the password stage of your flow.

-This only works on users that have been linked to this source, i.e. they must have been created via sync or via SPNEGO.
+Note that this only works on users that have been linked to this source, i.e. they must have been created via sync or via SPNEGO.

 ## Sync